1F47E/powjabbar/README.md

 ### Client-Side Implementation

 With SHA-256 as the foundation, the system is designed for easy client-side implementation using JavaScript.

-### Name
-Voight-Kampff is the name of the test used to determine if someone is a replicant in a Blade Runner novel by Philipp K. Dick

 ### Inspiration
 Heavely insipred by Islam Bekbuzarov and his https://github.com/blkmlk/ddos-pow